 Understanding the Basic Differences Between

-Chapter 7 and Chapter 13 filings
+Chapter 7 and Chapter 13 cases

-Chapter 7 and Chapter 13 filings
+Chapter 7 and Chapter 13 cases

 Financial problems are not uncommon in our area, especially considering Michigan qualifies as one of the "hardest hit" States in America.
 The reasons that people file bankruptcy can stem from any variety of reasons, from loss of a job to unexpected medical expenses.
 Bankruptcy laws were created to help provide you with a way to stop the harassment and collection actions of creditors, protect your assets, and thereby allow you to get a fresh start.